- Class: Aves

 Beautiful habitat.
 Beautiful sunbirds are found in beautiful habitats of West and East Africa.
 These birds flit about savannas, semi-arid or dry forest, wooded grasslands, riparian areas, and even villages and gardens.

 Food groups: Beautiful sunbirds have a well-rounded diet of nectar, insects, spiders, and the flesh of fruits and berries.
 Experts say these birds visit flowers of more than 20 different plant genera, including acacia, aloe, jacaranda, and lantana.
 They typically forage singly and occasionally in small groups.
 Males chase intruders away from nectar sources in their territory.

 At the Zoo, chicks devour spiders, crickets, mealworms, wax worms, fruit flies and other small insects.
-When the parents feed the chicks, they get spiders exclusively, while chicks that are hand-reared devour a variety of insects.
-A few years ago, the Zoo had a parent-reared chick and staff had to collect up to 200 spiders per day for the parents to feed the little one!
-It was very taxing on everyone, so now the Zoo hand-rears the chicks to ensure they get a well-rounded (and accessible) diet.
-Beautiful sunbird adults receive artificial nectars containing carbohydrates, proteins, vitamins, and minerals (especially calcium), along with fresh fruit and an assortment of insects.
+When the parents feed the chicks, they get spiders exclusively.
+A few years ago, a chick hatched at the Zoo and wildlife care specialists had to collect up to 200 spiders per day for the parents to feed the little one!
+Beautiful sunbird adults at the Zoo feed on artificial nectars containing carbohydrates, proteins, vitamins, and minerals (especially calcium), along with fresh fruit and an assortment of insects.

 It’s a crime.
 Beautiful sunbirds even go so far as to steal nectar, using their sharp bill to puncture the base of the flower without touching the pollination structure.
 This type of nectar robbing violates nature’s “agreement” between flower and pollinator.
 It’s a crime against nature!